Minnesota farm town reshaped by migrants wrestles with real changes beyond the political vitriol

 Longtime residents’ longing for the glazed donuts from shuttered Lang’s Bakery matches only the Latino newcomers’ enthusiasm for the fresh bread that’s now baked in myriad varieties from walnut to jalapeño.

-Over a post-liturgy lunch of pancake-like injera bread, Ethiopian Orthodox Church chairman Abebe Abetew said their new worship space is where he and fellow East Africans “feel in our own home.”
+Over a post-liturgy lunch of pancake-like injera bread, Ethiopian Orthodox Church chairperson Abebe Abetew said their new worship space is where he and fellow East Africans “feel in our own home.”

 “Everything we see and smell is like home,” he added.
 At a nearby table, women in white veils called netela said they’re glad their children make friends from other ethnic groups in school — but still prefer to socialize with other Ethiopian and Eritrean mothers.